How to integrate Blazemeter MCP with Google ADK

 Get ProjectsTool to retrieve a list of projects within a specified workspace.

-Get Test ValidationsTool to retrieve validation results for a specific test by its id.
+Get Test ValidationsTool to retrieve validation results for a specific test by its ID.

-Get UserTool to retrieve information about the authenticated user.
+Get User InvitesTool to retrieve pending invites for the authenticated user.

 Get WorkspacesTool to retrieve a list of workspaces for a specified account.